-- Alternative Power Products—Products that utilize power obtained through mechanical means, such as winding, shaking, or squeezing.
-In Waste Prevention World.
+- Alternative Power Products.
+Products that utilize power obtained through mechanical means, such as winding, shaking, or squeezing.

-- Electrical Storage, Present, Past and Future—A description of all types of rechargeable batteries.
-In Waste Prevention World.
+- Electrical Storage, Present, Past, and Future.
+A description of all types of rechargeable batteries.

-- Lead Acid Batteries, Hazardous and Responsible Use—Negative health and environmental effects of lead-acid batteries if they are disposed of or handled improperly, tips on maintaining lead-acid batteries, and information on recycling lead-acid batteries.
+Lead Acid Batteries, Hazardous and Responsible Use.
+Negative health and environmental effects of mishandled batteries, tips on maintaining lead-acid batteries, and information on recycling lead-acid batteries.

-Text—Keep batteries out of the trash.
+Keep batteries out of the trash.
 Contact your local household hazardous waste agency.
-Includes all batteries of sizes AAA, AA, C, D, button cell, 9 Volt, and all others, both rechargeable and single use.
+Includes AAA, AA, C, D, button cell, 9-volt, and all other batteries, both rechargeable and single use.
 Protect the environment and help recover resources.
-For more information, see www.zerowaste.ca.gov or www.dtsc.ca.gov.
+For more information, visit California Department of Toxic Substances Control website.